AsmaFarag95/made-template/project/project-plan.md

 3. Exploring:  Gain insights into the datasets to understand trends and patterns.
 Examine the relationships between renewable energy production dataset and CO2 emissions development. [i3]

-4. Analysis: Using Machine Learnin, Time-series analysis and other analysis techniques for in-depth insights. [i4]
+4. Analysis: Using analysis techniques for in-depth insights. [i4]

 5. Generate insights: Provide recommendations for policymakers and energy planners based on the analysis. [i5]